-A lot of singers are confused about the difference between using while sitting and while standing up.
+A lot of singers are confused about the difference between singing while sitting and while standing up.
 Some teachers will say that you as a singer should sing in whatever way you feel comfortable, but what if I told you that your comfort can hinder your progress as a singer.
 The main problem with new and even some established singers is that they lack direction, not only in terms of their voice but how they can maximize the quality of their voice.

-There are some singers who sing sitting down, usually when they play an instrument like a guitar or a piano, but the wast majority of singers are standing while singing as this is not only the correct body posture for singing but it makes singing extremely easy.
-If you are a beginner singer and you have only sung sitting down than you probably have difficulty breathing while you are singing.
+There are some singers who sing sitting down, usually when they play an instrument like a guitar or a piano, but the vast majority of singers are standing while singing as this is not only the correct body posture for singing but it makes singing extremely easy.
+If you are a beginner singer and you have only sung sitting down then you probably have difficulty breathing while you are singing.

 On the other hand, there are some singers who stand up while singing and they still have difficulties breathing.
 Standing upright is definitely the best position to sing, although there are some singers who manage to sing extremely well even while sitting down.
 It is all about control, the more you know how to control your body the easier time you will have singing.
 The diaphragm plays a big role in singing as it has to expand to allow as much air as possible.